koenloogman/Animation-Of-N-Queens-Problem-In-JavaScript/documentation/README.md

 1. Introduction
 2. Scientific Basics
     - Davis Putnam (in own words)
+        - subsumption
+        - cut-elimination
+    - 8 Queens Problem
+        - Define to be solveable
 3. Technical Basics
     - Javascript and used Libraries
 4. Implementation
 5. Prospect